 For tools that automate aspects of problem diagnosis to be useful, they must present their results in a manner developers find clear and intuitive.
-This paper investigates improved visualizations for request-flow comparison, one particular automated problem localization technique.
-We contrast three approaches for presenting its results through a 26-participant user study, and find that each approach has unique strengths for different usage modes, graph difference types, and users.
-Moving forward, we expect that these strengths, and the research directions inspired by their weaknesses, will inform the presentation of request flows and related graphs.
+This paper compares the relative merits of three commonly used visualization approaches in the context of presenting the results of one promising automated problem localization technique.
+Via a 26-participant user study, we found that each approach has unique strengths for different distributed systems problem types, developer usage modes, and users.